labtst-online/fast-subscription_service/README.md

 # FastBoosty – Subscription Service

-The Subscription Service is responsible for managing user contents.
+The Subscription Service is responsible for managing user subscriptions.
 It is part of the **FastBoosty** app.

 ## Tech Stack